EastSunrise/wiki-kingen/README.md

 #### Welcome

-This is Kingen's documentations for development.
-Read it from <https://eastsunrise.gitee.io/wiki-kingen>.
+This is my documentations for development.
+Read it from <https://eastsunrise.github.io/wiki-kingen>.

 **Java** which I major in  is the primary part, including language references, extended libraries and numbers of framework based on Java.